 Post submitted by Laya Monarez, HRC Membership Outreach Coordinator

-This year, Tel Aviv’s pride celebration will be the world’s first ever bisexual-themed pride parade.
+This year, Tel Aviv’s pride celebration will be the country’s first ever bisexual-themed pride parade.
 Starting on June 9, more than 200,000 participants are expected to join the annual celebration in Israel.

 As a bi identified trans woman, this parade is truly inspiring to me.
 As the co-chair of HRC’s Bi Pan Queer Fluid Employee Resource Group, I help to make sure the organization bi-inclusive.
 Often times people in our community feel like they are invisible and are constantly aware of the stigma surrounding bisexuality.